Who we are…

 Prince of Wales Hospital Foundation Ltd (POWHF) is the established health promotion charity supporting the Prince of Wales Hospital Randwick (POWH).

-Led by Founding CEO, Associate Professor of Industry Leanne M Zalapa (Lulu), an engaged and involved Board of Directors and POWHF’s dedicated team work to build community and private partnerships, to raise vital funds and awareness for the continued development of health promotion, research, education, equipment and facilities and special projects at POWH.
+Led by accomplished fundraising industry expert Andrew Giles, an engaged and involved Board of Directors and POWHF’s dedicated team work to build community and private partnerships, to raise vital funds and awareness for the continued development of health promotion, research, education, equipment, facilities and special projects at POWH.